awebdeveloper/pre-commit-tslint/README.md

-TSlint for pre-commit
+Pre-commit hook for TSlint
 ========================

-This is the TSlint config/plugin for [pre-commit](https://github.com/pre-commit/pre-commit).
+This is the TSlint hook for [pre-commit](https://github.com/pre-commit/pre-commit).
 This prevents git commits unless the checks pass.

 ### Usage